Pope Leo XIV Visits St. Mary Major and Prays at Pope Francis's Tomb

 Pope Leo at the tomb of his predecessor Pope Leo at the tomb of his predecessor

-Mass in suffrage for Pope Francis
+A Mass in Remembrance for Pope Francis

 Pope Leo prays in front of the image of Salus Populi Romani Pope Leo prays in front of the image of Salus Populi Romani